Home

 This article details the call mechanism of Hong Kong Callable Bull/Bear Contracts (CBBCs), using examples to explain the settlement methods for bull and bear contracts (Category R) under different scenarios, as well as how residual value is settled after a CBBC expires or is called.1.
 Call mechanism of CBBCsFrom the listing date until the trading day before expiry, if the price of the underlying asset touches the cal

-Grey Market Trading
+Dark Market Trading Rules

 Order Types - HK